mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 # Path Communication: Extended Header {#extended-header}

 Additional facilities for communicating with on-path devices under endpoint control are provided by the PLUS Extended Header.
 The extended header shares the layout of its first 20 bytes with the PLUS Basic Header, except the Extended Header bit (0x01 on byte 11) is set.
 As with the Basic Header, overlying transports are presumed to provide encryption and integrity protection for the PLUS Extended Header.
-The Extended Header has three extra
+The Extended Header has in 21-byte, 22-byte, 24-byte, and variable-length variants, and three to four additional fields:
-fields:

-- PCF Length: an 8-byte value defining the length of the PCF value, from 0 to
+- C codepoint (PCF class): a two-bit value defining the class of the PCF value, and therefore its treatment at middleboxes and endpoints.
+It has the following values:
-  255. Add 22 to this value to get the offset of the PLUS payload (i.e., the overlying transport header).
-The PLUS Extended Header is therefore 22 to 277 octets long.

-- P bit: If set, the PCF is a Path to Receiver PCF, to be written by devices along the path, and its presence and length (but not content) will be integrity-protected end-to-end.
-If clear, the PCF is a Sender to Path PCF, and its presence, length, and content will be integrity-protected end-to-end.
+    - 00: sender to path signal: the class, length, type, and content of the PCF value are integrity protected end-to-end.
+    - 01: path to receiver signal: the class, length, and type of the PCF value are integrity protected end to end, but not the content of the value; for integrity protection purposes, it is assumed to be all zeroes.
+    - 10: reserved for a future revision of this specification.
+    - 11: reserved for a future revision of this specification.

+- L codepoint (PCF length): a two-bit value encoding the length of the PCF value.
+It has the following values:
+    - 00: 0 bytes.
+See {{fig-header-pcf0}} for the header layout.
+Zero-length
+      PCFs are used to carry marking information on a packet or flow in the PCF Type field only.
+    - 01: 1 byte.
+See {{fig-header-pcf1}} for the header layout.
+    - 10: 3 bytes.
+See {{fig-header-pcf3}} for the header layout.
-- X bit: Reserved for future extension of the PCF type system.
+    - 11: Variable length; byte 21 contains the length of the PCF value, 0-255.

-- PCF Type: a 6-byte value defining the type of the PCF value; there are therefore 64 distinct Sender to Path and 64 distinct Path to Receiver PCFs available.

-Further details of PCF encoding are not yet defined in this revision of the specification; the remainder of this section discusses the types of information elements to be supported.
-The exact encoding of PCF type and value information are to be derived from an analysis of the requirements of these Information Elements.
+      See {{fig-header-pcfv}}.

+- PCF Type: a 4-bit value defining the type and semantics of the PCF value, scoped to the L and C codepoints (i.e., PCF Type 1 with C=00 and L=00 has a distinct meaning from PCF Type 1 with C=00 and L=01).
+The C, L, and Type fields are expressed as a single byte in the subsections below.
+For example, 0x01 is C=00, L=00, type 1, a zero-length sender-to-path mark; and 0x61 is C=01, L=10, type 1, a 3-byte path-to-receiver signal.

+- PCF Value: a 1-byte, 3-byte, or variable-length field, according to the value of the L codepoint, containing a value of the type described in the PCF Type field.

 ~~~~~~~~~~~~~
   3                   2                   1